With a greater focus on students learning from their peers, group discussions ensure that everyone’s voice is heard.

 An engaging and competitive way for students to combine persuasion, public-speaking, research, and critical-thinking skills while speaking about a topic they love.

 HSFSA Group Debates require teamwork, quick thinking, and thorough understanding of the topic to emerge victorious.

 Students are divided into two equal teams of 1-3 students: one against, and one for the topic covering current development in international relations.
 With only 10 minutes to prepare, they must use everything they have to win!

-To provide students with more active and participatory means to share ideas, learn from each other, and practice the various skills involved in debate and Model UN, High School Foreign Service Association chapters host Group Debates, Discussions, and Mini-MUN committees.
+To provide students and chapter leaders with more frequent and more participatory means to share ideas, learn from each other, and practice the various skills involved in debate and Model UN, High School Foreign Service Association chapters host Group Debates, Discussions, and Mini-MUN committees.
 For details on organizing the following events, please take a look at the HSFSA Event Handbook.